confluentinc/ksql/docs/overview/apache-kafka-primer.md

 topic, you choose how many partitions it has.

-When you append a record to a topic, a partitioning strategy chooses which partition it lands in.
+When you append a record to a topic, a partitioning strategy chooses which partition it is stored in.
 There are many partitioning strategies.
 The most common one is to hash the contents of the record's key against the total number of partitions.
 This has the effect of placing all records with the same identity into the same partition, which is useful because of the strong ordering